 - Be ready for second year applications for internships or placement years

-You must be a first year student available to be in the North East during the week of Monday 19 March – Friday 23 March 2018.
+You must be a first year student available to be in the North East during the first week of the Easter vacation .
 We particularly encourage applications from students who have little or no previous work experience.